Recently I had lunch with a friend and we were chit-chatting about work, my business and women in leadership.

-It is my job to help individual leaders understand who they are and how they want to be in a way that is most aligned with their values and depending on the situation.
+It is my job to help individual leaders understand who they are and how they want to be in a way that is most aligned with their values and situation appropriate.
 Do they want to be assertive and establish boundaries with their teams?
 Or inquisitive and gracious when meeting with their sponsor/mentor?
-Do they need to be aggressive in their pursuit of their targets, whilst being nurturing to ensure the team is happy and with them all the way?
+Do they need to be aggressive in the pursuit of their targets, whilst being nurturing to ensure the team is happy and with them all the way?

 There have been numerous studies about the benefits to an organisation of women in leadership roles, and the bottom line is that it benefits the bottom line.

-One such study was conducted Credit Suisse and confirmed later by McKinsey, found “..that companies with at least one women on their board significantly outperformed those with none.”
+One such study was conducted by Credit Suisse and later confirmed by McKinsey found, “..that companies with at least one women on their board significantly outperformed those with none.”

-Enough to show that more women at the top is beneficial to all concerned.
+Enough to show that a higher number of women at the top benefits all concerned.

 To discuss your leadership issues or indeed any comments you have please email me: firstname.lastname@example.org.